Certification in Volunteer Administration (CVA) Credential

 or to other websites on the Internet (close the new window to return here)

-The Council for Certification in Volunteer Administration (CCVA), an international organization for volunteer engagement professionals across the globe.
+The Council for Certification in Volunteer Administration (CCVA) is an international organization for volunteer engagement professionals across the globe.
 CCVA has had oversight of the international CVA credential since 2006.
-Read on to join the ranks of committed, ethical volunteer engagement professions across the globe!

 The Certified in Volunteer Administration (CVA) Exam is administered by CCVA.
 The CVA Exam is offered twice each year and costs $400.
-You have 2 hours to answer 100 multiple choice questions.
-Take the Exam online from any computer with an internet connection.
+You have 2 hours to answer 100 multiple choice questions; you can take the Exam online from any computer with an internet connection.
 (Accommodations for special needs are available on a case by case basis.)

 • Spring Exam applications and $400 payment due to CCVA by March 1